 - Changes in vision

 Surprisingly, symptoms are not always an accurate indication of whether or not a patient has whiplash.
 Contrary to common misconception, whiplash is not always apparent at the time of injury.
-Many victims of whiplash related injuries often do not consult with a health care provider because they do not have neck pain at or immediately near the time of the accident or injury.
+Many victims of whiplash-related injuries often do not consult with a healthcare provider because they do not have neck pain at or immediately near the time of the accident or injury.
 This is a mistake because symptoms of a cervical sprain and strain can take the chance to manifest themselves.
 Generally speaking, the onset of symptoms is much faster in more severe injury.
-A serious case of the whiplash injury may cause pain and symptoms immediately or within hours.
+A serious case of a whiplash injury may cause pain and symptoms immediately or within hours.
 In a more mild case of whiplash symptoms may not occur for weeks or months.